 If you believe in being customer-centric, then you have to be where your audience spends time and engages … and for most, no matter if it’s a Fortune 500 or a small business, your audience is on at least 1 or 2 social channels.

-Making yourself more available to your audience, with the proper infrastructure in place (i.e. somebody managing your channels, escalation processes for specific questions or events, etc.), can absolutely be a value-add as marketing grows the company’s brand among its target audience.
+Making yourself more available to your audience in the places they choose to spend their time, with the proper infrastructure in place (i.e. somebody managing your channels, escalation processes for specific questions or events, etc.), can absolutely be a value-add as marketing grows the company’s brand among its target audience.

 Companies often get leverage social media poorly (+what to do instead)